How to Start a Business Online for Clothing Store from Beginning?

 Then, establish the brand pillars.
 Brand pillars are words or attributes that embody your brand.
 They’re the foundation of the company persona.
 You’ll need three or four words or phrases that communicate what you are about in simplest terms.
 They serve as a focus, a guideline to ensure everything shared is aligned with the message.
 Content, ads, design, deals, conversations, everything shared should be oriented around the core message.

 Brand visuals are the next step.
-These are core visual elements to make the website and labeling reflect the brand.
+These are core visual elements to make the website and labeling reflect your clothing brand.

 Just consider a logo.
 It’s a quick, simple visual that immediately lets customers know what product they are looking at.
 A logo features a color scheme that reflects the company ideals.
 Use the chosen colors and style for the brand and site.
 The logo should be both easy and distinctive.